duncombe/wikis/Development-of-Test-Themes.md

     *  [General NOAA Operational Modeling Environment](http://response.restoration.noaa.gov/gnome)
     *  [Gulf of Mexico Research Initiative Data Discovery](https://data.gulfresearchinitiative.org/)

-## Scenario 2C: Search & Rescue - Commercial Aircraft Crash
+## Scenario C: Search & Rescue - Commercial Aircraft Crash
 A large commercial aircraft en route LAX from Honolulu with several hundred passengers onboard has crashed into the Pacific Ocean midway between the Hawaiian Islands and the California coast.
 A massive search and rescue effort is underway.
 This effort can be improved by integrated knowledge of the physical/chemical/biological conditions of the atmosphere and ocean.

 ###Questions to Guide Corresponding IPython Notebooks